Shares in Apple suppliers leap on record results

 "You have to be a buyer of ARM on the dip.
 It not only provides Apple with chips but also Samsung, and they get all the royalties," said Beaufort Securities sales trader Basil Petrides.

-German chipmaker Dialog Semiconductor (DLGS.DE), which counts Apple as one of its customers, rose 1.5 percent by 0819 GMT.
+German chipmaker Dialog Semiconductor, which counts Apple as one of its customers, rose 1.5 percent by 0819 GMT.

 Apple smashed its quarterly forecasts, selling 74.5 million iPhones in its fiscal first quarter ended Dec.
 27, compared with a forecast of fewer than 70 million.
 Revenue rose to $74.6 billion from $57.6 billion a year earlier.